TillaTheHun0/aos-graphql/packages/gateway/README.md

 ## Outstanding Issues

-1. Some values available on Arweave Gateways are not available on `ao` messages.
-Instead these values need to set from other parts of an ao message ie. off of `Data` or `Tags`:
+1. Some values available on Arweave Gateways are not natively available on `ao` messages.

 - `fee`
 - `quantity`
 - `bundledIn`
 - `block` (timestamp, id, previous -- we _do_ have `height`)

-You can see the expected shape for indexing [here](https://github.com/TillaTheHun0/aos-graphql/blob/251a4020bdb0fc369792d5582c44a795ccf63502/packages/gateway/api.lua#L54)
+If you'd like those values indexed, then you will need to map those values from native fields off of the `ao` message ie. `Data` or `Tags`.
+You can see the expected input shape for indexing [here](https://github.com/TillaTheHun0/aos-graphql/blob/main/packages/gateway/api.lua#L54)

 2. `block` and `blocks` queries are currently not implemented due to not being comprehensively available on `ao`